 Regardless of the skin issues or concerns you have, Vitamin A has a place in your skin care regimen.
-Acne, wrinkles, brown spots and hyper-pigmentation, can all be treated and with exceptional results.
-In fact, this clever nutrient can communicate with damaged cells to function normally again.
+Acne, wrinkles, brown spots, hyper-pigmentation, irregular texture, and dullness can all be treated and with pretty amazing results.
+In fact, this nutrient can communicate with damaged cells to function normally again.
 This is often referred to as DNA repair.

 But, despite all this good news, choosing the best formulation can become a little tricky.

 When it comes to Vitamin A derivatives there is a conversion that must take place if your skin cells are to accept Vitamin A into the cell.
 Once inside the cell, the retinoic acid will do what it is intended to do, repair the cell structure.

 With all this in mind, an effective anti-aging skincare product will contain some form of Vitamin A and there are a variety of derivatives that can be used.
 Some are the esters such as retinyl palmitate or acetate, the alcohol form known as retinol and retinaldehyde.
 They differ in their strength and effectiveness but also in the way they are converted into Retinoic Acid which is the only form of Vitamin A your body recognizes and accepts into your cells via cell receptors.
 When this happens successfully all is well with the world.
 Happy skin cells!!

 What to look for?